Alex-q-z/alex-q-z.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior undergraduate student studying computer science, mathematics and statistics at the University of Chicago, where I'm fortunate to work with Prof. Junchen Jiang.
+I am an incoming computer science Ph.D. student at Stanford University, working with Prof. Keith Winstein.
+Previously, I obtained my bachelor's degree from the University of Chicago, where I am fortunate to work with Prof. Junchen Jiang.
 Besides, I am fortunate to collaborate with Prof. Ravi Netravali at Princeton University to work on video analytics.
-Previously, I have also interned as a research assistant at the Mathematics and Computer Science Division at Argonne National Laboratory, where I was supervised by Dr. Mark Hereld and Dr. Nicola J. Ferrier.
+I have also interned at Argonne National Laboratory, where I was supervised by Dr. Mark Hereld and Dr. Nicola J. Ferrier.

 <!---
 Currently, my research interests lie broadly in systems and networking.
 During my undergraduate years, I focused primarily on building high-performing and resource-efficient networked systems for video analytics applications.
 -->
-My primary research interest is in computer systems and networking.
-In particular, I’m interested in building systems for large-scale and distributed workloads & applications.
+My primary research interest is in computer networking.
+In particular, I’m interested in building networked systems for large-scale and distributed workloads & applications.
 My past research has focused on video encoding and streaming systems, AI analytics systems, etc. I have worked extensively with machine learning and computer vision workloads.
+My recent research focuses a lot on video codecs.

 <!---
 More recently, I have been working on video encoding (with encoders like h264/h265 and VP8/9) to support video streaming under different network conditions.